 Then again, perhaps we should have read Measure HHH more carefully: It promises to deliver 10,000 units of permanent supportive housing over the next ten years, for $1.8 billion.
 A thousand units a year won’t even staunch the bleeding.
 10,000 units is enough housing for less than a third of the city’s current chronic and hardcore homeless population (the real number, not the city’s fanciful official one) over a decade.
 Apparently we’ll get to the other two thirds at some later date.

 The numbers aren’t real.
 The money isn’t real.
 The time frame is utterly unrealistic.
+Officials routinely shoot down any alternatives as “impracticable.”
 And all the while tens of thousands of people languish in post-apocalyptic conditions, with more joining them every single day.
-Thanks to Eric Garcetti and the feckless, corrupt city council this is life in the wealthiest city in wealthiest state in the wealthiest nation in human history.
+This is life in the wealthiest city in wealthiest state in the wealthiest nation in human history.